5 Offseason North Carolina Beach Trips

 1 Nags HeadThe Outer BanksSee on map

 Nags Head is the quintessential Outer Banks town – a symbiotic mix of land and sea with plenty of natural and cultural attractions.
-Terrestrial treasures around Nags Head include Jockey’s Ridge State Park, which boasts one of the loftiest active sand dune systems in the eastern United States.
+Terrestrial treasures around Nags Head include Jockey’s Ridge State Park, which boasts one of the loftiest active sand dune systems in the East.
 It’s also one the planet’s premier locations for learning to hang glide any time of year.
 Kitty Hawk Kites, just across from the dunes, offers hang-gliding lessons year-round.
-Even better, when icy temperatures make the ocean less appealing, the dunes are rideable too, with sandboarding allowed in parts of Jockey’s Ridge with a permit from the park office (from Oct.
+Even better, the dunes are rideable too, with sandboarding allowed in parts of Jockey’s Ridge with a permit from the park office (from Oct.
 1 to March 31).

-All-weather anglers will love Nags Head’s iconic fishing pier.
-The original wooden version was built in 1939, but it was demolished more than a decade ago by Hurricane Isabel.
-The sturdier, more sustainable iteration gracing the town today is Jeanette’s Pier, which juts 1,000 feet out into the Atlantic, making it possible to snag rockfish, bluefish and red drum throughout the winter.
+All-weather anglers will love Nags Head’s iconic fishing pier – Jennette’s Pier – which juts 1,000 feet out into the Atlantic, making it possible to snag rockfish, bluefish and red drum throughout the winter.
 While in Nags Head, head for another national treasure, the Wright Brothers National Memorial, celebrating the 12-second flight over the towering dunes of the Outer Banks credited with shaping the course of modern air travel.

 2 SouthportBrunswick IslandsSee on map